Create a new annotation

 openapi.json get /v0/documents/{id}

-Retrieves detailed information about a specific document, including its parent-child relationships.
+Retrieves detailed information about a specific document, including its parent-child relationships and active version details.

 # List documents